 Taking a price increase is not something to be taken lightly.
 It has to be done with confidence, and too often, salespeople will put off taking a price increase under some false belief that if they only wait a couple of weeks, some how things will be better.

-Sure, waiting is an option, but often the only thing you’ll experience is more of a belief as to why you can’t take the increase, as well loss of the added revenue during that time frame.
+Sure, waiting is an option, but more often than not, the only thing you’ll gain is more of a belief as to why you can’t take the increase, as well as the loss of the added revenue during that time frame.

 My perspective is you can take a price increase anytime any of the following conditions occur:

-1. A competitor has gone up in price.
+- A competitor has gone up in price

-2. You’ve incurred an increase in your costs.
+- You’ve incurred an increase in your costs

-3. Your customers have just taken their prices up.
+- Your customers have just taken their prices up

-4. Other key players in the industry are increasing their prices.
+- Other key players in the industry are increasing their prices

 Keep in mind, though, that just because one of the above is true does not mean you should increase your price.
 It merely means the marketplace is giving you permission to do so.

-Listed below are what I call “value factors.”
-These are the real reasons why you would want to take a price increase.
+The following are what I call “value factors” — these are the real reasons why you would want to take a price increase.